front-lines-org/website/src/content/blog/ukraine/battle_of_hlukhiv.md

   up to 90 people, including 18 border guards, were taken prisoner at the border checkpoint in Bashivsk.
 author: Wikipedia
-pubDate: 2022-02-19
+pubDate: 2023-06-19
 img: /File2022_Russian_in.png
 ---

-The **battle of Hlukhiv** was a series of clashes that began on February 24, 2022, in the town of Hlukhiv, Hlukhiv Raion, Sumy Oblast, as part of the Russian invasion of Ukraine in 2022.
+The **Battle of Hlukhiv** was a series of clashes that began on February 24, 2022, in the town of Hlukhiv, Hlukhiv Raion, Sumy Oblast, as part of the Russian invasion of Ukraine in 2022.

 ## Timeline